Itinerary 6 days Private Horseback Riding Holiday

 in the morning, you will visit a beautiful waterfall called “La Periquera”.
 The hike to Periquera waterfall take between 1-2 hours.
 We will stay in the morning on this area.

 After lunch, we will visit the Candelaria convent.
 The convent was built in 1604 by the Agustinos religious organization called “recoletos”.
 It is a museum for the tourist but it maintains its operation as a monastery.
 After visit the Candelaria convent, we will visit Ráquira town.
 Due to a vast ceramics tradition dating back to pre-Hispanic times, Ráquira is the handicrafts capital of Colombia.
 In addition to pots, pitchers, coffee cups, and kitchen utensils, there are anthropomorphic and zoomorphic figurines, pieces for Nativity scenes, piggy banks, etc. Perhaps for this ability of Ráquira inhabitants, the name of the town in the “Chibcha” language is “City of Pots”.
 These indigenous peoples used them to prepare chicha (a fermented corn drink), store their food, and prepare their meals.
-Artisans work with black, white, yellow, and red clay
+Artisans work with black, white, yellow, and red cla

-day FIVE: horseback RIDing TO FUQUENE LAKE LANDSCAPE
+day FIVE: horseback-RIDing TO FUQUENE LAKE LANDSCAPE

 After a good breakfast and a 30 minutes ride by car, we get to the place where the ride will begin.

-Today we will doing horseback riding up to the mountains range, taking different dirty roads or trails- We will horse ride through oak forest and brooks.
+Today we will ride up to the mountains range, taking different dirty roads or trails- We will horse ride through oak forest and brooks.
 Close to the top of the mountains we can see behind and watch beautiful landscapes.
 After we cross the mountain range, a new valley is open to our view to observe from the top of the mountain the Fúquene Lake.
 Until the 1970’s Laguna de Fúquene was Colombia’s largest lake.
 Today only 3,000 hectares are left from the originally 10,000 hectares because the flat lagoon was dried or filled with land to gain acreage for agriculture and stock farming.
 We will stop here to enjoy the landscapes, to let the horses rest, eat snacks, and rest a little bid.
 After the arrival, we will have a tardy and succulent lunch.

 After lunch, if you are tired, we can go back to the hotel or we can do a short visit to Villa de Leyva.
 Villa de Leyva is a small town that better preserves memories of old colonial times and expresses the best of Spanish influence.
 It was founded in 1572 and built according to Spanish architectural norms.
 Even the location of the city (in a valley) seems to be an emotional encounter of the New World with places from Spain.